A porter

 Method of acquisition: Given (1954-01-14) by Fisher, Lord and Lady

+This figure was one of a series illustrating the 'Cries of Paris'.
+It was probably modelled by J.J.
+Kaendler after 'Le Crocheteur' (porter), plate 9 in the first set of 'Etudes prises dans le bas Peuple ou les Cris de Paris', engraved by the comte de Caylus (1692-1765) after drawings by Edmé Bouchardon (1689-1762), published in 1737.
+In the print, the porter has a short stick in his hand.
+An example of the print remains in the Meissen archive, VA 6544.
+The original drawing is in the British Museum.
 Meissen model no. 1030.
-Probably modelled by J.J.
-Kaendler after 'Le Crocheteur', plate 9 in the first set of 'Etudes prises dans le bas Peuple ou les Cris de Paris', engraved by the comte de Caylus (1692-1765) after drawings by Edmé Bouchardon (1689-1762), published in 1737.
-In the print, the porter has a short stick in his hand

-( blue, green, yellow, flesh pink, mauve, red, buff, brown, and black)
+Decoration composed of enamel ( blue, green, yellow, flesh pink, mauve, red, buff, brown, and black) gold

 Press-moulding : Hard-paste porcelain, press-moulded, and painted overglaze in blue, green, yellow, flesh pink, mauve, red, buff, brown, and black enamels, and gilt.
 The unglazed underside has a small blocked ventilation hole near viewer's back left corner